Pulisic scores again as Chelsea beats winless Watford

 Abraham left Foster no chance with a chipped finish for his ninth goal in 11 league games.

-Making his second start in the league since August after a hat trick last time out, Pulisic scored off a low cross from Abraham in the 55th after Watford’s players left Chelsea plenty of space to work.
+Making his second start in the league since August after a hat trick last time out, Pulisic scored off a low cross from Abraham after Watford’s players left Chelsea plenty of space to work.

 Winless in the league, Watford cut the deficit when Gerard Deulofeu scored from a penalty after being fouled by Jorginho.
 That was only Watford’s second goal in its last six games.